akajuvonen/beep-reader-player/README.md

 Uses pygame (mainly sndarray) to play waveforms.
 Requires python 2.x (unless you have a suitably new version of pygame, in which 3.x is also ok.)

+# Options

+Configuration can be changed from `config/config.py`.

 # Notefile format

 The format should include note and octave, and the duration in seconds: